medvednikov/v2/tutorials/building-a-simple-web-blog-with-vweb.md

 <img width=662 src="https://github.com/medvednikov/v2/blob/tutorial/tutorials/hello.png?raw=true)">

 The `App` struct is an entry point of our web application.
-If you have experience with an MVC web framework, you can think of it as a controller. (vweb is not an MVC framework however.)
+If you have experience with an MVC web framework, you can think of it as a controller.
+(Vweb is not an MVC framework however.)

 As you can see, there are no routing rules.
 The `index()` action handles the `/` request by default.